-Whether from a minor car accident to a game of flag football, concussions are surprising common.
+Whether from a minor car accident or a game of flag football, concussions are surprisingly common.

-They’re surprisingly common, especially in sports, and have lately become a hot topic within professional football — the latest numbers show that 60 percent of players have had at least one concussion.
-Research now reveals that they might carry more of a risk than previously thought, especially when it comes to your risk of stroke.
+They’re surprisingly common, especially in sports, and are a hot topic within professional football.
+Research also reveals that concussions might carry more of a risk than previously thought, especially when it comes to your risk of stroke.

 Call for an Appointment

 The symptoms of thought include difficulty concentrating or feeling slowed down while thinking, while physical signs involve headache, blurry or fuzzy vision, dizziness and sensitivity to light and noise.
 As for emotions, be on the lookout for irritability and sadness.
 Sleep changes may include sleeping more than usual, less than usual or having trouble falling asleep.

 These symptoms are only temporary, and if it’s your first concussion, you may not even notice them.
 Still, they’re worth keeping in mind, because the best way to recover from any sort of traumatic brain injury (including a concussion) is to rest — think plenty of sleep, avoiding physically demanding activities, taking a break from contact or recreational sports, and easing slowly back into normal activities.

 Avoiding multiple concussions is key, because over time, concussions can increase your risk of stroke.
 According to Jonathan Russin, MD, an assistant professor of clinical neurological surgery and assistant surgical director of the USC Neurorestoration Center at the Keck School of Medicine of USC, several studies link concussions to an increased risk of stroke.
 The exact mechanism between the two is still unclear, but experts have a few theories.